WezenKerrash/Qlock/README.md

 # Qlock

-It's just an App that I made it for my dad's birthday.
+It's just an Android App that I made for my dad's birthday.